HardKoreG/chrome_extensions/Behind-The-Asterisks/README.md

 I think hiding a password behind "*" on YOUR OWN PC is rather pointless.

-so I've wrote this Chrome extension to help me copy & paste, or edit long passwords very easily,
+so I've wrote this web-extension to help me copy & paste, or edit long passwords very easily,

 and once you move your mouse-cursor away, it's hidden again!